Sign in

 CEO Josh Kobza explained the path to $300k profitability involves a mix of sales growth (from remodels, marketing, ops) and margin improvement (from better discounting, labor efficiency, and technology).
 CFO Sami Siddiqui clarified the G&A guidance reduction was primarily due to lower stock-based compensation expense, not significant headcount changes.

-Sara Senatore from Bank of America asked if achieving the $300,000 franchisee profit goal for Burger King U.S. depends on volume growth or self-help measures, and also requested details on the reduced G&A outlook.
+Sara Senatore from Bank of America asked about the path to $300,000 franchisee profitability at Burger King U.S., and for clarification on the drivers behind the reduced G&A guidance.

 Answer

-CEO Josh Kobza explained the path to $300k profitability involves a mix of sales growth (from remodels, marketing), margin improvement, and labor efficiencies driven by technology.
-CFO Sami Siddiqui clarified the G&A guidance reduction was primarily due to lower stock-based compensation expense, not major personnel changes.
+CEO Josh Kobza outlined that reaching $300k profitability involves a combination of sales growth (from remodels, marketing, operations) and margin improvement (from labor efficiency and technology).
+CFO Sami Siddiqui clarified the G&A guidance reduction was primarily due to lower stock-based compensation expense, not major headcount changes.